 Table B.1-10 specifies the operations and the corrresopnding HTTP methods that are supported by this API.
 In each case, the sub-resource path specified in the second column of the table shall be appended to the above URL base path.

-Table B.1-10: Operations supported by the Avatar Selection Instruction API
+Table B.1-10: Operations supported by the Avatar Representations API